 One of the kids is currently mastering the art of homemade vinegar (from bananas) to try to sell as a vinaigrette component to fashionable restaurants in our area.
 (Beyond pure finances, these efforts also educated the kids on issues of business permitting, labeling and labeling laws, marketing, and direct customer sales.)

-Within one year, they all recouped their initial investment, began receiving 50-percent of the profits (split four ways), and began adamantly refusing to sell out their parts to mom and dad (or each other).
-(One asked $300 to buy out their portion, but the other siblings refused.)
+Within one year, they all recouped their initial investment, began receiving 50 percent of the profits (split four ways), and adamantly refused to sell out their parts to Mom and Dad (or each other).
+(One asked for $300 to buy out their portion, but the other siblings refused.)

-Our eldest has since secured certification and work as a life guard and part-time work at a restaurant, the second in line picked up a regular long-term daycare gig and previously locked in a good dog sitting job, and the boy has locked into regular work at two ranches.
+Our eldest has since secured certification and work as a lifeguard and part-time work at a restaurant.
+The second in line picked up a regular long-term daycare gig and previously locked in a good dog-sitting job, while the boy has locked into regular work at two ranches.

 In all cases, the majority of their earnings are going into their college savings accounts.